 In an 8 or 10-inch telescope, the Bubble Nebula appears as a faint shell around SAO 20575.
 It is not an easy object to see because it has a low surface brightness.
 The nebula’s irregular shape can be seen in 16 or 18-inch telescopes.

 The Bubble Nebula.
 Image: NASA, Donald Walter (South Carolina State University), Paul Scowen and Brian Moore (Arizona State University)

 There are several other regions of nebulosity near the Bubble Nebula and M52, including a small, bright emission nebula and a larger emission nebula designated Sh2-157.
 Another large HII region, Sh2-161, also lies in the vicinity.

 The Bubble Nebula was discovered by William Herschel in 1787.

 The central star, SAO 20575, belongs to the stellar class O6.5.
 It has an apparent magnitude of 8.71 and and absolute magnitude of -5.5.
 It lies at a distance of 2.4 kiloparsecs From Earth.

 The star has a radius 15 times that of the Sun and is 398,000 times more luminous.
 Its estimated surface temperature is 37,500 K. SAO 20575 is believed to be a member of the Cas OB2 association.

-SAO 20575 is a Wolf-Rayet star, a class O star which will soon end its life in a supernova explosion.
+SAO 20575 is a Wolf-Rayet star, a class O star which will soon end its life in a supernova event.
 It has a strong stellar wind and emits an enormous amount of energy.
 Wolf-Rayet stars typically expel significant portions of their mass in this phase of their evolutionary cycle.
-They can lose as much as two thirds of their mass before exploding as supernovae.
+They can lose as much as two thirds of their mass before going out as supernovae.